Richland County Court Records

 Phone: (419) 524-2412

-The Sheriff’s Office also maintains an online inmate search tool on its website, which allows the public to look up individuals currently held at the Richland County Jail.
+The Sheriff's Office also maintains an online inmate search tool on its website, which lets the public look up individuals currently held at the Richland County Jail.

 Richland County Civil Court Records

-Civil cases in Richland County are distributed among several courts based on the amount in controversy and the nature of the claim.
-The Court of Common Pleas, General Division has unlimited monetary jurisdiction over civil disputes, including contract claims, personal injury actions, real property matters, foreclosures, and injunctive relief.
-The Mansfield Municipal Court handles civil cases where the amount in controversy does not exceed $15,000, as well as small claims up to $6,000.
+Civil cases in Richland County are divided among several courts based on the amount in controversy and the nature of the claim.
+The Court of Common Pleas, General Division has unlimited monetary jurisdiction and handles contract disputes, personal injury actions, real property matters, foreclosures, and injunctive relief.
+The Mansfield Municipal Court takes civil cases where the amount at stake does not exceed $15,000, plus small claims up to $6,000.

 Accessing Civil Records

-Civil case files from the General Division can be searched through the Clerk of Courts’ online portal by case number, party name, or attorney.
+General Division civil case files can be searched through the Clerk of Courts online portal by case number, party name, or attorney.
 Mansfield Municipal Court civil records are searchable through the Municipal Court website.

 Richland County Clerk of Courts